ibm-hyper-protect/contract-go/docs/README.md

 ### HpcrContractSignedEncryptedContractExpiry()
 This function generates a signed and encrypted contract with contract expiry enabled.
-The output will be of the format `hyper-protect-basic.<encoded-encrypted-password>.<encoded-encrypted-data>`.
+The output is of the format `hyper-protect-basic.<encoded-encrypted-password>.<encoded-encrypted-data>`.

 ### Example
 ```go